torrejonv/teranode/docs/howto/miners/docker/minersHowToInstallation.md

 #### Initial Data Set Installation

 To speed up the initial synchronization process, you have the option to seed Teranode from pre-existing data.
+To know more about this approach, please refer to the [How to Sync the Node](../minersHowToSyncTheNode.md) guide.

 Pros: